12 tips for finding work-life balance as a business traveler

 It’s not easy to fit in a workout after a long day of working – and it can feel even harder when you’re on the road.
 But taking care of your physical health will help with everything from jet lag to stress management.
-You might be able to book a hotel with a gym or pool, but if not, consider packing resistance bands or even a foldable yoga mat so that you can get in a little bit of movement from your hotel room.
+You might be able to book a hotel with a gym or pool, but if not, consider packing resistance bands or even a foldable yoga mat so you can get in some movement from your hotel room.

-Getting a good sleep can make all the difference for your physical and mental health – but between jet lag, work stress and being in a new environment, it can be hard to get some quality shut eye while you travel.
-Practise good sleep hygiene by sticking to a nightly routine and avoiding screens for up to an hour before bed.
-Screens have a blue light that resembles daylight, which can confuse your circadian rhythm.
+Getting a good night’s sleep can make all the difference for your physical and mental health – but between jet lag, work stress, and being in a new environment, it can be hard to get quality shut eye while you travel.
+Practice good sleep hygiene by sticking to a nightly routine and avoiding screens for up to an hour before bed.
+Screens have blue light that resembles daylight, which can confuse your circadian rhythm.

 4. Consume food and beverages carefully